AgrimMishra1/Codsoft_A69_calc/README.md

-Calculator application built in python using Tkinter
+Task 2: Calculator application built in python using Tkinter